Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 **1 point** | _Catch a Pokémon_

-To activate catch 'em mode, send the ball up the GET loop twice then go into Sharpedo/Wailmer's mouth.
+To activate Catch 'Em mode, send the ball up the GET loop twice then go into Sharpedo/Wailmer's mouth.
 This will start the mode with a 2 minute time limit and a 30 second Ball Saver.
 Going up the loop again before starting will light the third arrow and change the selection of Pokémon available to catch.

-During catch 'em mode, the travel icon in the centre panel will change to a silhouette of the Pokémon you're trying to catch.
+During Catch 'Em mode, the icon panel will show a silhouette of the Pokémon you're trying to catch.
 Hit three Chinchou/Lotad/Shroomish bumpers to reveal it.
-The Pokémon will then spawn in the middle of the board.
-Hit it three times to capture it.
+The Pokémon will then appear below the panel.
+Hit it three times to capture.

 ### ![Quick Catch icon](https://media.retroachievements.org/Badge/21271.png) [Quick Catch](https://retroachievements.org/achievement/21358)